Holiday-Secret-Santa/Secret-Santa-App/README.md

 #### GraphQL

-Instead of using a traditional promise-based HTTP client, the team decided to use [GraphQL](https://graphql.org/) to make the API calls to our SQL-based backend database.
-When using GraphQL, we had the ability to specify tthe specific data items within a single call without using lengthy endpoints and axios calls.
+Instead of using a traditional promise-based HTTP client to pull data from a database, the team used [GraphQL](https://graphql.org/) to make the API calls to our SQL-based backend database.
+When using GraphQL, we had the ability to specify the specific data items within a single call without using lengthy endpoints and axios calls.

-In additional, GraphQL does not require you to use PostMan to make test database call, and instead uses it own sandbox environment by simply adding `/graphql` to the end of the port address being used to locally launch the application.
+In addition, GraphQL does not require you to use PostMan to test database call, and instead uses it own sandbox environment by simply adding `/graphql` to the end of the port address being used to locally launch the application.
 For example, instead of using `http://localhost:3001/`, you would use `http://localhost:3001/grqphql` to interact with the graphql sandbox environment.
 The image below shows the graphql sandbox environment and include a sample graphql query that the team used to query wish list items added by participants.

 ![GraphQL Sample Query](./imgs/readme/sampleGraphQL.png)